j-northrup/webpage/content/authors/satura/_index.md

 - Alumni
 ---

-Abby is a summer student focsued primarily on field and lab work associated with our [black bear population ecology project](/project/black-bear-population-ecology-in-ontario/).
+Abby worked with us as a summer studnet in 2019 and 2020 focsued primarily on field and lab work associated with our [black bear population ecology project](/project/black-bear-population-ecology-in-ontario/).